WadeT2000/Z-Prefix-2024/README.md

                 - Press Lctrl+C
                 + ` docker container rm <Container Name> ` (Container Name should be the container that is being hosted on the same port)
                 (This should resolve your container issues)
-            If this fixes any and all erros proceed to (The application should be up and running) below
+            If this fixes any and all errors proceed to (The application should be up and running) below

  2. Database that you've created not actually being created? follow below instructions